LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 ``RAJA::kernel`` Based Loops: Nested loops with complex execution policies
 ===========================================================================

-The examples in this section illustrates ``RAJA::kernel`` methods to execute nested loop kernels.
+The examples in this section illustrate various features of the ``RAJA::kernel`` API used to execute nested loop kernels.
 It describes how to construct kernel execution policies, use different view types and tiling mechanisms to transform loop patterns.
+More informatrion can be found in :ref:`loop_elements-kernel-label`.

 .. toctree::
    :maxdepth: 1

    tutorial/nested_loop_reorder.rst
-   tutorial/matrix_multiply.rst
-   tutorial/permuted-layout.rst
-   tutorial/offset-layout.rst
-   tutorial/tiled_matrix_transpose.rst
-   tutorial/matrix_transpose_local_array.rst
-   tutorial/halo-exchange.rst

 =================================================================
 Team based Loops: Nested loops with a team/thread model